grpc-ecosystem/grpc-gateway/docs/docs/faq.md

 This is in an effort to adhere to the
 [principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).

-## What the difference between grpc-gateway and grpc-httpjson-transcoding?
+## What is the difference between the grpc-gateway and grpc-httpjson-transcoding?

-grpc-gateway is a generator that generates a go implementation of gRPC-JSON proxy so you can compile and use it solely while [grpc-httpjson-transcoding](https://github.com/grpc-ecosystem/grpc-httpjson-transcoding) library doesn't require the compilation step, it uses protobuf descriptors as config.
+The grpc-gateway is a generator that generates a Go implementation of a JSON/HTTP-gRPC reverse proxy based on annotations in your proto file, while [grpc-httpjson-transcoding](https://github.com/grpc-ecosystem/grpc-httpjson-transcoding) library doesn't require the generation step, it uses protobuf descriptors as config.
 It can be used as a component of an existing proxy.
-Google Cloud Endpoints and gRPC-JSON transcoder filter in Envoy are using this.
+Google Cloud Endpoints and the gRPC-JSON transcoder filter in Envoy are using this.

 ## What the difference between grpc-gateway and gRPC HTTP API?

 The biggest difference between grpc-gateway and gRPC HTTP API is grpc-gateway uses code generation to create a reverse-proxy server.
 The reverse-proxy translates RESTful calls into gRPC and then sends them on to the gRPC service.

+Read more about gRPC HTTP API on this [https://docs.microsoft.com/en-us/aspnet/core/grpc/httpapi?view=aspnetcore-5.0#grpc-http-api](https://docs.microsoft.com/en-us/aspnet/core/grpc/httpapi?view=aspnetcore-5.0#grpc-http-api).

-## What the difference between grpc-gateway and grpc-web?
+## What is the difference between the grpc-gateway and grpc-web?

-If we talk about usage:
+### Usage

-grpc-gateway, we will create a reverse-proxy using the built-in protobuf definition.
-On the front-end, we call directly through REST APIs.
+In the grpc-gateway, we generate a reverse-proxy from the proto file annotations.
+In the front-end, we call directly through REST APIs.
+We can generate an OpenAPI v2 specification that may further be used to generate the frontend client from using `protoc-gen-openapiv2`.

-As for [gRPC-Web](https://github.com/grpc/grpc-web), we must code directly in the front-end.

-If we talk about performance:
+In grpc-web, the client code is generated directly from the proto files and can be used in the frontend.

+### Performance

-grpc-gateway uses a reverse proxy to parsing JSON to binary, then it uses the parsing message to send our gRPC service, and when the service response, it takes more time to parse step.
-As you can see, there are too many parsing costs here, which will have a negative impact on performance.
+The grpc-gateway parses JSON to the protobuf binary format before sending it to the gRPC server.
+It then has to parse the reply back from the protobuf binary format to JSON again.
+The parsing overhead has a negative impact on performance.

-As for [gRPC-Web](https://github.com/grpc/grpc-web), the message is sent in binary format so the transmission cost will be less.
-When it comes to the proxy, there is no cost for parsing because the message is in its correct format.
+In grpc-web, the message is sent in the protobuf binary format already, so there is no additional parsing cost on the proxy side.

-If we talk about maintenance:
+### Maintenance

-With grpc-gateway, if your API specification change in the proto file, we have to run the tool to recreate the gateway code.
-And if you have previously made modifications to the gateway’s code, this requires you to find a way, to sum up, the old and new code.
-At this point, we must change the code to at least 2 locations, front-end and grpc-gateway.
+With the grpc-gateway, if your proto file changes, we have to regenerate the gateway reverse proxy code.
+If you are using the HTTP/JSON interface you probably have to change the front-end too, which means making changes in two places.

-As for [gRPC-Web](https://github.com/grpc/grpc-web), the front-end codebase need to change.
+In grpc-web, regenerating the files from the proto file will automatically update the front-end client.